Brett Angell: Playing career

-Angell started his career as a defender at Second Division side Portsmouth, but never made the first team and was released in 1987.
+Angell started his career as a defender at Second Division side Portsmouth, but never made the first-team and was released in 1987.
 It wasn't until he joined Cheltenham Town in July 1987 that Angell was converted from defender to a striker by the club's then manager John Murphy, who had discovered the player at a 6-a-side game.
 He scored 22 goals in 1987–88, becoming the Conference club's top-scorer.
 In February 1988, he was signed by Arthur Cox at First Division club Derby County for a fee of £45,000.

-He never played in the Derby first team, and was instead sold to Asa Hartford's Stockport County for a club-record £33,000 fee in October 1988.
-He struggled to break into the first team at the Fourth Division club, but found his shooting boots when new manager Danny Bergara took over in March 1989.
-During the 1989–90 season he scored four goals in one game against Hartlepool United, and finished the campaign with 23 goals in 43 league starts to become the division's top-scorer.
-However following defeat to Chesterfield in the play-offs he handed in a transfer request.
+He never played in the Derby first-team and was instead sold to Asa Hartford's Stockport County for a club-record £33,000 fee in October 1988.
+He struggled to break into the first-team at the Fourth Division club, but found his shooting boots when new manager Danny Bergara took over in March 1989.
+During the 1989–90 season, he scored four goals in one game against Hartlepool United.
+He finished the campaign with 23 goals in 43 league starts to become the division's top-scorer.
+However, following defeat to Chesterfield in the play-offs he handed in a transfer request.

 Angell switched to Southend United, who had won promotion into the Third Division after finishing one point and one place ahead of County.
 Stockport wanted £250,000 for the player, but Southend only offered £15,000 – a Football League tribunal later set the fee at £100,000, though Stockport had to pay Derby £19,500 as part of an agreed sell-on clause.
 He formed an effective partnership with target-man Ian Benjamin and became joint-top scorer in the Third Division in 1990–91, as he and Bolton's Tony Philliskirk scored 26 goals.
-The "Shrimpers" won promotion as the Third Division's runners-up, finishing one point behind champions Cambridge United and two points ahead of fourth placed Bolton.
+The "Shrimpers" won promotion as the Third Division's runners-up, finishing one point behind champions Cambridge United and two points ahead of fourth-placed Bolton.